MakArtKar/art/README.md

-Some examples of parsers using python, requests and bs4
+HTML parser using python, requests and bs4